 Hanover lacks the high profile of neighbouring Hanse city-states Hamburg and Bremen, and first appearances admittedly mightn't knock you off your feet, but spend a little time here and you'll soon be charmed.

-The city swells in June and April, when its mammoth computer and technology trade fairs CeBit and Hannover Messe each attracting over 200,000 visitors.
+The city swells in April and June, when its mammoth computer and technology trade fairs CeBit and Hannover Messe each attract more than 200,000 visitors.